 If the labor or services consist of sex acts, it is the separate crime of human trafficking for sexual servitude / sex trafficking cases (CRS 18-3-504).

 To help you better understand human trafficking cases for involuntary servitude, our Colorado criminal defense lawyers discuss the following, below:

 - 2. What is debt bondage?

-- 5. Defenses to human trafficking for involuntary servitude
+- 5. What are the defenses to trafficking of people for involuntary servitude?

 “Coercing” means inducing a person to act or to refrain from acting, if the inducement is accomplished by any one or more of the following means:

 - (a) The use or threat of the use of force against, abduction of, causing of serious harm to, or physical restraint of a person;